-4. Allocation of the transaction price to the performance obligations in the contract selling price ("SSP").
+4. Allocation of the transaction price to the performance obligations in the contract

+Contracts that contain multiple performance obligations require an allocation of the transaction price to each performance obligation based on each performance obligation's relative standalone selling price ("SSP").
 To determine SSP, the Company maximizes the use of observable standalone sales and observable data, where available.
 In instances where performance obligations do not have observable standalone sales, the Company utilizes available information that may include market conditions, pricing strategies, and other observable inputs.